salimandre/face-recognition-in-one-minute/README.md

 Our philosophy during this work was to be able to work in **real-time fashion** and to be **adaptative**.
 Therefore to avoid any heavy computation or training time.
 In some sense we wanted to produce a low-cost method of face recognition.
 In addition to the fact that only **light computation** is required it is **very little demanding on data**.
 We used a total of 60 imgs for graph of faces and a training set for PcaNet which consisted of less than 1000 imgs (we even could have used way less of them though).
 An other intereset is the possibility to improve model by simply adding unlabelled imgs (hence **semi-supervised**) to graph.
 Also authors Branislav Kveton et al. claimed to obtain results using harmonic solution which are **better than using KNN** method.

-Thus we used a pre-trained Viola-Jones algorithm *Robust Real-time Object Detection*, Paul Viola , Michael Jones, 2001 which has been thought to be fast and small device friendly.
+Thus we used a pre-trained **Viola-Jones** algorithm *Robust Real-time Object Detection*, Paul Viola , Michael Jones, 2001 which has been thought to be fast and small device friendly.

-We also used PcaNet model which has a low amount of parameters (roughly 200) and is very fast to learn and yet produces good results (cf https://github.com/salimandre/PcaNet).
+We also used **PcaNet** model which has a low amount of parameters (roughly 200) and is very fast to learn and yet produces good results (cf https://github.com/salimandre/PcaNet).
 Although we used our pre-trained PcaNet on LFW as of yet, it would be possible to perform training in real-time fashion.

-To produce inference over new face imgs we need to compute one row of similarity matrix per unlabelled img then compute an harmonic extension of a function over the graph of faces.
+To produce inference over new face imgs we need to compute one row of **similarity matrix** per unlabelled img then compute an **harmonic extension** of a function over the graph of faces.
 This takes basically O(|V|) for one frame.

 ## Our Pipeline

-inputs:
+**inputs**:
   * pre-trained PcaNet over 1000 imgs (LFW)
   * Manhattan distance (L1 distance)
   * pre-trained Viola-Jones algorithm